Home » Comedy Movies

 Out: 1 March 2013

 Straight-A college student Jeff Chang has always done what’s expected of him.
 But when his two best friends Casey and Miller surprise him with a visit for his 21st birthday, he decides to do the unexpected for a change, even though his critical medical school interview is early the next morning.
 What was supposed to be one beer becomes one night of chaos, over indulgence and utter debauchery.
 The writers of ‘The Hangover’ make their debut as writer-directors, using a variation on the friends-get-drunk idea, set in college.
-If you’re looking for a youthful party movie this should be a good time.
-Just don’t ask why they couldn’t celebrate his birthday after his interview.
+If you’re looking for a youthful party movie there are better times to be had elsewhere.
+And don’t ask why they couldn’t celebrate his birthday after his interview.
+[Critics: 26%] [Public: 5.8] – Mediocre

 The Incredible Burt Wonderstone

-Starring: Steve Carell, Jim Carrey, Steve Buscemi, Olivia Wilde
+Starring: Steve Carell, Jim Carrey, Steve Buscemi, Olivia Wilde, Alan Arkin

 Director: Don Scardino